 In many parts of Europe, the prevailing wind direction is west-southwest, but in some regions it's completely different.
 Whatever the wind in your area, a little research and observation will tell you which direction it's blowing, and help you find the most protected location for your outdoor unit.

 This is important for several reasons:

-Two little tips to improve the installation of the outdoor unit
+Two tips to improve outdoor unit installation

 The semi-open room